 - Passive income can last for many years into the future and perhaps an entire lifetime.

-- Passive income can provide a safety net when earned income stops or isn’t available.
-For example, a full-time employee is terminated from his work, but he continues to receive income from his self-published online courses.
+- It can provide a safety net when earned income stops or isn’t available.
+For example, a full-time employee is terminated from his work, but he continues to receive income from his online courses.

-- The idea of making passive income is glorified all over the Internet, but it is difficult to create a hit product, service, or method to attract sufficient revenues.
+- Passive income “opportunities” and income reports receive a lot of hype, but it is difficult to create a hit product, service, or method to attract enough revenue.

-- You may invest a lot of time, effort, and capital upfront only to experience a net loss.
+- You can invest a lot of time, effort, and capital upfront only to experience a net loss.